Vidaliar/Snazzy-Brick-Breaker/README.md

-# Exercise 3.2-Tweening and Screen Shake
+# Exercise 3.3—Music and Sound

 Exercise for MSCH-C220

-The second exercise adding "juicy" features to a simple brick-breaker game.
+The third installment, adding music, sound effects, and a few more "juicy" features to a simple brick-breaker game.

 ## To play